Canada trounces U.S. 5-0 for fourth straight win to claim Rivalry Series

 Ella Shelton, Marie-Philip Poulin and Victoria Bach added the others for Canada, which won its fourth straight Wednesday to take the series 4-3.

+“I’m really proud of everyone in the room and any of the girls who have a played a role in any of these games," Turnbull said.

+"It’s a hard thing to do, but if any group can do it, I believe it’s us.
+Getting the win is a great way for us to build momentum and hopefully keep it going as we head to Brampton (for the world championship)."

 Nicole Hensley surrendered three goals on eight shots before Maddie Rooney entered the game in her place.
-Rooney stopped eight-of-10 shots in 29 minutes of relief for the U.S.
+Rooney stopped 8-of-10 shots in 29 minutes of relief for the U.S.

 Canada had dropped the first three contests in November after going 3-1-1 against the Americans in last season’s Rivalry Series, which was cut short by the pandemic.